 Incoming solar radiation strikes Earth's atmosphere in the form of visible light, plus ultraviolet and infrared radiation (which are invisible to the human eye), according to NASA's Earth Observatory.

-Ultraviolet (UV) radiation has a higher energy level than visible light, and infrared (IR) radiation has a weaker energy level.
+Ultraviolet (UV) radiation has a higher energy level than visible light, and infrared (IR) radiation has a lower energy level.
 Some of the sun's incoming radiation is absorbed by the atmosphere, the oceans and the surface of the Earth.

 Much of it, however, is reflected out to space as low-energy infrared radiation.
 For Earth's temperature to remain stable, the amount of incoming solar radiation should be roughly equal to the amount of IR leaving the atmosphere.
 According to NASA satellite measurements, the atmosphere radiates thermal IR energy equivalent to 59 percent of the incoming solar energy.

-As Earth's atmosphere changes, however, the amount of IR radiation leaving the atmosphere also changes.
+As Earth's atmosphere changes, however, the amount of infrared radiation leaving the atmosphere also changes.
 Since the Industrial Revolution, the burning of fossil fuels such as coal, oil and gasoline have greatly increased the amount of carbon dioxide (CO2) in the atmosphere, according to NASA's Earth Observatory.
 Before the industrial revolution, during warm interglacial periods, the concentration of CO2in the atmosphere hovered around 280 parts per million (ppm).
 A NASA graph shows the rapid increase in this greenhouse gas since then: In 2013, CO2 hit 400 ppm for the first time.
 In April 2017, the concentration hit 410 ppm for the first time in recorded history.
 The director of the Scripps Institution of Oceanography CO2 group wrote at the time that levels are expected to hit 450 ppm by 2035, unless greenhouse gas emissions drop significantly.

-Along with other gases like methane and nitrous oxide, CO2 acts like a blanket, absorbing IR radiation and preventing it from leaving the atmosphere.
+Along with other gases like methane and nitrous oxide, CO2 acts like a blanket, absorbing infrared radiation and preventing it from leaving the atmosphere.
 The net effect causes the gradual heating of Earth's atmosphere and surface.
 [Related: Effects of Global Warming]